HudsonJamie/jamie_academic_website/content/authors/admin/_index.md

 superuser: true
 ---

-I am a Postdoctoral Research Fellow at the University of Southampton, working within the [Rius Lab Group](http://riuslab.com/).

-My current research uses genomic tools to futher understand population connectivity in the oceans and help mitigate the deterimental effects of climate change, as part of the [futureMARES research project](https://www.futuremares.eu/)
+I am a Data Scientist utilising Natural Language Processing to gain insights from unstructured datasets.
+This is quite a change from my previous career, where I was  a Postdoctoral Research Fellow using genomic tools to further understand population connectivity in the oceans and help mitigate the detrimental effects of climate change.